hippotippo/uber-plus-w2/README.md

 IRS penalty for underpayment of estimated taxes is for side hustles only and will not affect the W2 payroll taxes submitted.

-For calendar-year taxpayers the IRS due dates are:

-April 15
-June 15
-September 15
-January 15

 # python tax_rate.py
 Enter your filing status: